 At the previous (25Nov2019) work session, the Planning Board began to come to terms with how difficult it is to design senior housing.
 (Link to the video…)

 They spent the session setting criteria for a senior housing project: it could only be in the Lyme Common District, only 10 units, each must be less than 1,200 square feet, the total project may have only 12,000 square feet of gross floor area.
 They then began adding other restrictions regarding age and number of residents, whether units must be handicap-accessible, and construction techniques that would not be permitted.

 Having made those decisions about what “senior housing must look like”, the Board hopes to attract a potential developer who will try to build reasonably-priced, marketable units with attractive amenities (common spaces, garages) within those constraints.

 Or maybe not.
 It’s far simpler (and cheaper) for a developer to build in a town that doesn’t have such restrictive design parameters and rules.

 Nonetheless, the Planning Board will meet again on Monday, 2 December at 7pm to continue to try to improve the current language to withstand legal scrutiny and meet their notion of what might be attractive senior housing.

 Feel free to share this post on Facebook, LinkedIn, Twitter, or email by clicking one of the icons below.
-Any opinions expressed here are solely my own, and not those of any public bodies, such as the Lyme Planning Board, to which I may belong.
+Any opinions expressed here are solely my own, and not those of any public bodies, such as the Lyme Planning Board or the Lyme Community Development Committee, where I am/have been a member.
 I would be very interested to hear your thoughts – you can reach me at firstname.lastname@example.org.